Man and Boy (play): Production history

-The play, directed by Michael Benthall, originally opened at the Brooks Atkinson Theatre on Broadway on November 12, 1963.
+The play, directed by Michael Benthall, opened at the Theatre Royal, Brighton on 19 August 1963, moving to the Queen's Theatre in London on 4 September and transferring to the Brooks Atkinson Theatre on Broadway on 12 November.
 It was poorly received, with a limited London run and only 54 performances on Broadway; but was revived by Maria Aitken in 2005 at the Duchess Theatre, London, with David Suchet as Gregor Antonescu, to great acclaim.
-Maria Aitken again directed the play for Roundabout Theatre Company on Broadway in the fall of 2011 at the American Airlines Theatre starring Tony Award winner Frank Langella as Antonescu.
+Maria Aitken again directed the play for Roundabout Theatre Company on Broadway in the fall of 2011 at the American Airlines Theatre starring Tony Award winner Frank Langella as Antonescu and Academy Award nominee Adam Driver as Basil.
 The Australian premiere of Man and Boy was performed at the Garrick Theatre in Perth, Western Australia, in June 2007.

-It was announced in April 2025 that Britain’s National Theatre plans to revive the play at its London home, in a production with Ben Daniels in the lead rôle, directed by Anthony Lau.
+In 2026, London's Royal National Theatre staged a revival of Man and Boy, directed by Anthony Lau and starring Ben Daniels and Laurie Kynaston.